top of page

 • see more >

 The two tents are named after the original workers’ cottages on the site.
 Both have fully equipped kitchens, log burning stoves, proper beds, hot tubs and bathrooms with flushing loos.
 Decoration is evocative of a bygone era with brass lights and upcycled features, helping transport you back to simpler times.
-New for 2024, we have added outdoor kitchens, each with a bar and space for a pizza oven.
+In 2024 we added outdoor kitchens, each with a bar and space for a pizza oven.

 Middle Lypiatt is perched on the South-facing side of the Toadsmoor Valley in the Cotswolds.
 The Cotswolds is the largest Area of Outstanding Natural Beauty in England, running from Bath in the South to Chipping Campden in the North.
 It’s known for its pretty villages, dry stone walls and steep sided valleys crisscrossed with footpaths and bridleways.